sidebase/nuxt-auth/README.md

 ```

-##### Server-side middlewares
+##### Server-side middleware

-You can also use this in a [nuxt server middleware](https://v3.nuxtjs.org/guide/directory-structure/server#server-middleware) to protect multiple pages at once and keep the authentication logic out of your endpoints:
+You can also use this in a [Nuxt server middleware](https://v3.nuxtjs.org/guide/directory-structure/server#server-middleware) to protect multiple pages at once and keep the authentication logic out of your endpoints:
 ```ts
 // file: ~/server/middleware/auth.ts
 import { getServerSession } from '#auth'